yw2316/Spatial_Transcriptomics_Analysis/README.md

 You will find these files in your directory

-- count-data-scrna.csv: example gene expression matrix file.
-- col-data-scrna.csv: example gene metadata file.
-- scrnaseq_template_html.rmd: Rmarkdown template to generate HTML report.
+- ST_pipeline.rmd: Rmarkdown template to generate HTML report.
-- scrnaseq_template_html.html: Example HTML report.
+- ST_pipeline.html: Example HTML report.
-- scrnaseq_template_pdf.rmd: Rmarkdown template to generate PDF report.
-- scrnaseq_template_pdf.html: Example PDF report.

 ### 3. Step 3 (in Rmarkdown template): Change the working directory to your local directory.